 In this way, it is actually easy to understand.
 ERCP is actually inserting a duodenoscope similar to a gastroscope from the mouth to the middle of the duodenum.
 This is the exit of the common bile duct, which can be reversed.
-Contrast medium is injected into the ducts mentioned above to observe whether there are lesions, and special thin guide wires and professional operating instruments can also be inserted from here to perform surgical operations related to the hepatobiliary and pancreatic ducts.
+Contrast medium is injected into the ducts mentioned above to observe whether there are lesions, and special thin guide wires and professional endoscope accessories and supplies can also be inserted from here to perform surgical operations related to the hepatobiliary and pancreatic ducts.

 As mentioned above, ERCP is not limited to the diagnosis of diseases at present, and some surgical operations can be completed in ERCP equipment to achieve therapeutic effects.